 - While we’re on the subjects of stainless steel and saving marine life…why not reduce your exposure to plastic and your reliance on single-use plastic straws by purchasing some reusable ones?!
 These even come with the cutest, tiniest little cleaning brush!
 (Just don’t lose it like I did…)

-- Finally, no glass of cold brew is complete without a huge ice cube!
+- In my opinion, no cup o’ cold brew is complete without a huge ice cube!

 - Don’t be fooled…this cube-maker pretends to be for whiskey, but really it’s better for cold brew!

 - Finally, I’m recently obsessed with this pitcher with a spout.